 CAT Eligibility Criteria 2017: The eligibility criteria of the Common Admission Test or CAT refers that any MBA aspirant who has completed or appeared in the Bachelor’s Degree final examination with minimum 50 per cent aggregate are eligible to appear for the test.
 CAT 2017 eligibility criteria will be officially announced in the last week of July along with the official notification.
 The eligibility criteria of CAT has remained same over the years and it is expected that it will continue to be the same this year as well.
 The CAT eligibility criteria 2017 vary according to the category of the candidates.
-It is advised that before applying, or even considering about appearing for CAT, MBA aspirants should know the eligibilitycriteria properly.
+It is advised that before applying or even considering about appearing for CAT, MBA aspirants should know the eligibility criteria properly.
+IIM Lucknow will be conducting CAT 2017.
 This article of Careers360 brings to you CAT 2017 eligibility criteria.

 - Know your chances of getting a call from IIM & Non-IIMs